teddy bear Parenting & Family See also:

 Kids' Privacy Online - See Kids' Online Safety & Privacy links.

 Nature & Kids - An interview with journalist & author Richard Louv about the need to get kids away from the TV and computer, and get them outdoors to experience the natural world (2006, Grist Magazine).
 See also Children and Nature Network (non-profit organization).
 Outdoor Activities & Resource Guide [Link opens a PDF] offers easy, inexpensive activities that can connect children with nature, plus lists of field trips, nature fun facts, and quick nature experiments (NJSACC: The Network for New Jersey's Afterschool Communities ).
 Nature Quests for Families is a collection of indoor and outdoor nature-related activities for all ages (Cornell University).
 The NWF Green Hour™ posts weekly family nature activities that can be completed in 15 or 30 minutes segments, 'but it is best to spend a Green Hour™ on each to master outdoor skills and discover the wonders of wildlife' (National Wildlife Foundation).
 Nature Detectives provides online activity ideas for families and schools (Woodland Trust, UK).
 Tinkergarten for Grownups offers advice for parents on outdoor play and learning activities, including How to stay safe from ticks when you play outdoors VIDEO.
+See additional information on how to protect yourself & your family from tick bites.
 The National Association for the Education of Young Children (NAEYC) has a library of Articles for Families on Nature and the Outdoors (professional membership organization).
 The iNaturalist APP app helps you identify the plants and animals around you, and record & share your observations (California Academy of Sciences and the National Geographic Society).
-See also Garden-Based Learning links, Fun Things to Do with Kids, above, Reduce Screen Time, below, and Digital Wellness Lab, above.
+See also Garden-Based Learning links, Fun Things to Do with Kids, above, Screen Time, below, and Digital Wellness Lab, above.

 Phones: Your Kid's First Phone - Brief advice on choosing a cell phone for your child, with links to related information (2019, Federal Communications Commission).
 See also COMPUTERS & TECHNOLOGY: Kids and Mobile Phones links, and Digital Wellness Lab links, above.

-Pre-Schoolers: Be Techwise NEW! - This 2-page printable handout outlines ways that parents and caregivers can encourage their child's budding communication, social-emotional, and learning skills - as well as tips for achieving healthy screen time habits - at a unique and critical point in child development.
+Pre-Schoolers: Be Techwise - This 2-page printable handout outlines ways that parents and caregivers can encourage their child's budding communication, social-emotional, and learning skills - as well as tips for achieving healthy screen time habits - at a unique and critical point in child development.
 For families with children ages 3 to 5 years (2023, American Speech-Language-Hearing Association [ASHA] and the Screen Time Action Network at Fairplay).
+Safe, Secure, and Smart NEW! offers Parent Guides to Apps, Online Videos, and Connected Toys & Devices for ages 3 to 5 (Fairplay, formerly Campaign for a Commercial-Free Childhood).
 See also Kids & Tech links.

 Technology & Children - See Kids Tech: Tips for Parents in the Digital Age and related links.